And this post contains affiliate links if you purchase through those links I earn a small commission.

-I always make a the same pies for Thanksgiving, Pecan Pie without Corn Syrup), Apple, and Pumpkin.
+I always make all the same pies for Thanksgiving, Pecan Pie without Corn Syrup), Apple, and Pumpkin.
 This year I’m changing up my normal Apple Pie for this Crumb Top Dutch Apple Pie.

 Sure hope no one minds!